perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 6 - Planning and Deploying Security for Network Communications.md

 		- Persistent IPSec policy is effective even other policies cannot be applied
 	- IPSec policies from different OUs are never merged
 	- For domain-based IPSec policy, limit the number of rules to 10 or less
+	- Create and apply an IPSec policy at the domain level to provide a baseline of IPSec protection
+	- Use the Export and Import policies commands in the IP Security Policy Management console to back up and restore the IPSec policy objects
+	- Be sure to adequately test the impact of the new IPSec policies before assigning them in the domain